rmzetti/hover-exec/README.md

 ## Features

-Hover exec facilitates execution of code blocks in a variety of installed scripts.
+Hover exec facilitates execution of markdown code blocks in a variety of installed scripts.

+The extension is activated when a markdown file is opened.

 The following scripts are supported 'out of the box':